-Our massive real-time threat intelligence network, which feeds the Mimecast email inspection system, uses dozens threat data sources such as block lists for malicious IP addresses and domains; lists of newly observed domains; categories of sites; signatures of known bad files; and lists of known phishing and fraud sites.
+Our massive real-time threat intelligence network, which feeds the Mimecast email inspection system, uses dozens of threat data sources such as block lists for malicious IP addresses and domains; lists of newly observed domains; categories of sites; signatures of known bad files; and lists of known phishing and fraud sites.
 In addition, Mimecast customers regularly refer suspect emails to Mimecast for analysis.
 These emails, with their associated attached files and included URLs, are analyzed using both automated and manual techniques by Mimecast experts from the MSOC.
 The results of this analysis are then fed back into the Mimecast security inspection systems for application around the globe, making the Mimecast service highly adaptable, instantly.

 The cybersecurity threat landscape changes daily, and staying current with the strategies and techniques attackers use to cause harm is a significant challenge for organizations of all sizes.
 Understanding this, Mimecast recently deployed the Mimecast Threat Dashboard, a feature included at no additional charge for customers who have the Secure Email Gateway (SEG) through the Administration Console.
-The Threat Dashboard offers customers actionable, easily consumable data on threats specific to their organization's tenant, providing insight into which employees are most at-risk based on volume and nature of attacks, malware origin by geo-location, and recently observed Indicators of Compromise (IoCs).
+The Threat Dashboard offers customers actionable, easily consumable data on threats specific to their organization's tenant, providing insight into which employees are most at-risk based on volume and nature of attacks, malware origin by geolocation, and recently observed Indicators of Compromise (IoCs).
 Armed with this intelligence, administrators can identify gaps in their existing security and make proactive adjustments to their security posture or remediate more effectively and rapidly post incident.
-In its current form, Mimecast Threat Intelligence offers up insight into malicious attachments sent by email as identified by Maverick, Mimecast's anti-virus layer in our core email security program and by the Attachment Protect component of our Targeted Threat Protection service.
-Future versions of the Threat Dashboard will incorporate additional IoCs, such as awareness training and web security data.
+In its current form, Mimecast Threat Intelligence offers insight into malicious attachments sent by email as identified by Maverick, Mimecast's anti-virus layer in our core email security program and by the Attachment Protect component of our Targeted Threat Protection service.